akhtarja/javed-blog/README.md

 gatsby serve
 ```

 Your production-ready site is now running at `http://localhost:9000`.
-The site assets are located in teh `public` folder.
+The site assets are located in the `public` folder.